Katherine Boo

 Katherine J. "Kate" Boo (born August 12, 1964) is an American investigative journalist who has documented the lives of people in poverty.
 She has received the MacArthur Fellowship (2002), the National Book Award for Nonfiction (2012), and her work earned the 2000 Pulitzer Prize for Public Service for The Washington Post.
 She has been a staff writer for The New Yorker magazine since 2003.
 Her book Behind the Beautiful Forevers: Life, Death and Hope in a Mumbai Undercity won nonfiction prizes from PEN, the Los Angeles Times Book Awards, the New York Public Library, and the American Academy of Arts and Letters, in addition to the National Book Award for Nonfiction.

 Early life and education

 Boo grew up in and near Washington, D.C., after her Minnesotan parents relocated there due to her father's appointment as an aide to Representative Eugene McCarthy.
 The family's surname, of Swedish origin, was Americanized to Boo from the original Bö.
-She attended the College of William and Mary for two years before transferring to and graduating summa cum laude from Barnard College of Columbia University.
+She attended the College of William and Mary for two years before transferring to and graduating summa cum laude from Barnard College.

 Boo is married to Sunil Khilnani, a professor of politics and history at Ashoka University, India.